Skip to content

 • Apps: Lists any applications involved in the incident, if applicable.
 Helps in assessing the vulnerability of software and services.

-Linked By
+Linked By section:

 • Same Device (May Appear): Alerts are associated with the same device.